 VAUGHAN FLEMING / SCIENCE PHOTO LIBRARY VAUGHAN FLEMING / SCIENCE PHOTO LIBRARY

-Close-up of the surface of a polished slice of agate, a cryptocrystalline variety of the mineral quartz (silicon oxide).
+A polished slice of agate, a cryptocrystalline variety of the mineral quartz (silicon oxide).
 The presence of impurities can give a wide range of colours which can be distributed in regular bands or zones, in clouds or in dendritic forms, as in moss agate.
 The banding is usually in parallel lines of different colours, sometimes straight, sometimes undulating or concentric.
 The bands represent the edges of successive layers of deposition from solution in cavities in rocks.
 Fine specimens of agate are found in Brazil, India, Uruguay and Germany.

 Model release not required.
 Property release not required.